 Information About Online Courses

 In response to COVID-19 social distancing advisories, Continuing Education is pleased to increase its availability of online course offerings.
 In addition to the required art-making materials indicated for each course, students typically need only a computer other device with a high-speed internet connection to participate, as well as a means of photographing artwork to upload for studio-/critique-based courses -- a cell phone camera will suffice.
 See detailed information for Zoom requirements below.

-Online courses may be asynchronous, allowing students to take advantage of posted course content any time of day, or synchronous, scheduled for specific days and times via live videoconferencing sessions.
+Online courses may have asynchronous instruction, allowing students to take advantage of posted course content any time of day, or synchronous instruction, scheduled for specific days and times via live Zoom videoconferencing sessions.
 Many courses utilize combination of these formats.
 See course descriptions.

 Asynchronous (Canvas) Online Instruction:

 - Asynchronous Canvas instruction may be supplemented by live sessions via Zoom, the free videoconferencing tool, for lecture, demonstration, question and answer, or critique.
 Zoom critique/one-on-one sessions may be optional.